nekator/mono/review/docs-4-adrs/docs/adr-04-icons.md

 ## Decision and justification

 We'll provide both SVG files, as well as icon fonts for total flexibility by the consuming developers.
-Out of our system we're focusing on referencing the latter, as this simplifies problems regarding e.g. referencing the assets at the correct path.
+Out of our system we're focusing on using the latter, as this simplifies problems regarding e.g. referencing the assets at the correct path.

 In general, these would be the ways how to reference a functional icon:
 - Icons that we'd like to set based on the guidelines (like a specific icon for a specific variant, type or whatever): Via SCSS mixin, especially to separate markup from styling, and to ensure non-breaking update feasibility.